unik-name/docs.unikname.network/docs/uns-network-introduction/README.md

 **:trophy: <brand name="uns"/> DIDs are multilingual and protected against spoofing by SafeTypo© technology**.
 14 UNICODE scripts are accepted, with many alphabets.

-**:trophy: <brand name="uns"/> is a DPOS blockchain operated by 23 elected delegates.** blockchain is powered by the famous ARK.IO DPOS Blockchain, setup with a 8 seconds block time.
+**:trophy: <brand name="uns"/> is a DPOS blockchain operated by 23 elected delegates.** The blockchain is powered by the famous ARK.IO DPOS Blockchain, setup with a 8 seconds block time.
 Delegates are grouped in colleges of stakeholders:

 * 10 Individuals – Defenders of individual freedoms and privacy
 * 10 Organizations – Committed in securing the web for businesses